Louis2B2G/foresight/README.md

-# Conversation Optimizer using Monte Carlo Tree Search (MCTS)
+# Foresight: find the best response to a message using LLMs & MCTS

 Implementation of an AI-powered conversation optimizer that uses Monte Carlo Tree Search (MCTS) to help users make better conversational decisions.
 It analyzes past conversations and suggests optimal responses based on specified objectives.